doc4d/docs/docs/WritePro/writepro.md

 #### Theme files

-A list of 12 themes is provided by default in the 4D Write Pro Interface component: "Arial," "CourierNew," "Tahoma," and "YuGothic", each of them is available in "Blue," "Green," and "Grey" variations.
+A list of themes is provided by default in the 4D Write Pro Interface component, such as "Arial", "CourierNew" and "YuGothic", available in multiple variations like "Blue" and "Green".
 However, you can create your own theme by placing it in the "[`Resources`](../project/architecture.md#resources)/4DWP_Wizard/Themes" folder within your project.

 The theme file in JSON format contains the following attributes: